josephine-c/Rails_Assessment/README.md

 * This will then redirect you to your homepage and the listing will display under your 'Jobs' list
 * Once a job has been completed click on the 'delivered' button to confirm your job has been completed for your job payment to be processed
 * This job will be removed from your homepage and you are set to chose your next job listing.
-* Log out when you have finished using the web App
+* Log out when you have finished using the App

-## Design Documentation
+## **Design Documentation**
-### 1. Design process
+### **1. Design Process**
-i. **Mood board** (developed using Pintrest) Ideally the shops in Shopperoo would give an online prescence to small boutique buisnesses which may not have an online store/wesbite.
+**i.
+Mood board** (developed using Pintrest)

+Ideally the shops in Shopperoo would give an online prescence to small boutique buisnesses which may not have an online store/wesbite.
 Images from various store catorgies range from bookstores, stationary, art/craft supplies stores, baby shops, women/mens's clothing and jewellry stores, bicycle shops, hiking/sporting goods stores, shoe stores and other cute and quaint shops.
 There is an industrial, handmade, minimalistic feel to the mood/vibe of the mood board.

 ![Shopperoo's Mood Board](./docs/MoodBoard-shopperoo-2019-05-06-15_09_09.png)

-ii. **Color Scheme** (sourced using Canva) From the mood board one of the pictures from a bicycle shop was used to develop a color palette/scheme (see image below) for the Shopperoo App.
+**ii.
+Color Scheme** (sourced using Canva)

+ From the mood board one of the happy pictures from a bicycle shop was used to develop a color palette/scheme (see image below) for the Shopperoo App.

 ![Shopperoo's Color Scheme](./docs/Shopperoo_color_scheme_v2.png)

-google fonts,

-* logo
+**iii.
+Typography/Font Design**

+Using Google Fonts, two fonts were selected to be used in the Shopperoo App, to maintain the 'industrial/minimalistic feel' branding and maintain consistency throughout the App.

+**iv.
+Logo Design**

+Having a fun play of words as the name of the App (i.e. Shopperoo = Shopping + Kanga"Roo")

-### 2. User stories:
+### **2. User stories**:
-* As Josephine, I want to be able to get outfit accessories from a cute boutique shop on the other side of town (while I’m busy at work) delivered to me so that I can look my best when delivering my work presentation.
+* As **Josephine**, I want to be able to get outfit accessories from a cute boutique shop on the other side of town (while I’m busy at work) delivered to me so that I can look my best when delivering my work presentation.
-* As Bryce, I want to make money in my spare time performing quick shopping trips, so that I have extra money to spend on the weekend.
+* As **Bryce**, I want to make money in my spare time performing quick shopping trips, so that I have extra money to spend on the weekend.
-* As Mandy, I want to become more accessible to customers so I can generate more revenue.
+* As **MonsterThreads**, I want to become more accessible to customers so I can generate more revenue.

-### 3. A workflow diagram of the user journey/s
+### **3. A workflow diagram of the user journey/s**
 [MAKE & INSERT IMAGE]

-### 4. Wireframes
+### **4. Wireframes**
 [BRYCE INSERT]

-### 5. Database Entity Relationship Diagrams (ERD)
+### **5. Database Entity Relationship Diagrams (ERD)**
 ![Shopperoo's Database Entity Relationship Diagram](./docs/ERD_Shopperoo_v6.png)

-## Details of planning process
+## **Details of planning process**
 ### **Project plan & timeline (A & B)**

 ### **A. Project plan:**